 For those new to award miles, the first step is to join an airline’s loyalty program, which is generally free.
 These are the award programs for America’s 3 legacy carriers:

 The next is understanding award miles – what they are and what they can be redeemed for.
 Award miles are miles earned with a specific carrier that can be used to pay for a flight, upgrade to a better cabin, or purchase a lounge pass.
 This is standard amongst most airlines.
-Now, aside from award miles, there is a point system used to determine a traveler’s status both with an airline and its partners.
-Each status tier offers unique benefits and the opportunity to select special rewards.

 This table highlights some key points related to American Airlines’ award miles and loyalty points.